flexi-framework/elexi/README.md

 In case you have questions regarding FLEXI or want to contribute yourself by either reporting bugs, requesting features or adding somthing different to the project, feel free to open an issue or pull request.

 # Cite
 FLEXI is a scientific project.
-If you use FLEXI-PARTICLE for publications or presentations in science, please support the project by citing it.
+If you use ƎLexi for publications or presentations in science, please support the project by citing it.
 As general reference, please cite
 ```
 Kopper, P., Schwarz, A., Copplestone, S. M., Ortwein, P., Staudacher, S., and Beck, A.
 A framework for high-fidelity particle tracking on massively parallel systems